Service-Learning General Information

 Guilford County Schools (GCS) wants every student to become involved in service-learning.
 Click the link to access the easy-to-use Service-Learning Handbook, which outlines all of the requirements and forms necessary to get started.

 If you are a high school student and would like to "Be the Change" in your school and/or community, please complete the High School Service-Learning Approval Form.
 Approval forms are now available to be completed online at https://app.perfectforms.com/PresentationServer/Form.aspx/Play/e3SlAgQp?f=e3SlAgQp.
-Paper forms will still be accepted.
+Paper forms will still be accepted, but the electronic form is preferred.

 Use the Service-Learning Contact Log Form to log your hours as you complete your service.
 Be sure that your service -learning supervisor signs at the bottom of the form.
 You only need to complete this form if your organization is NOT approving your hours electronically through X2VOL.